dgraziotin/docker-nginx-webdav-nononsense/README.md

 I will add features if I happen to need them.
 To name one, I do not need native SSL support, because I use a reverse proxy.
 However, I welcome pull requests.

+# Credits

+Many thanks to [dotWee](https://github.com/dotWee) for adding awesome CI features to the repo!